harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 The data derived from the Hi-C workflow is analyzed using a contact matrix, that is a square matrix organized such that entries at position Mij indicate the number of reads for interaction between locus i and locus j of the genome [[2]](#comprehensive-mapping-of-long-range-interactions-reveals-folding-principles-of-the-human-genome-science-3265950-289-93).

-Sequenced reads derived from the Hi-C workflow are mapped back to the reference genome and are placed in bins based on their relative positions in the genome. [[18]](#the-hitchhikers-guide-to-hi-c-analysis-practical-guidelines-methods-201572-65–75).
+Sequenced reads derived from the Hi-C workflow are mapped back to the reference genome and are placed in bins based on their relative positions in the genome [[18]](#the-hitchhikers-guide-to-hi-c-analysis-practical-guidelines-methods-201572-65–75).

 These bins are what make up the data matrix, and the sizes of the bins respond to the lengths of the sequences, which in turn correspond to the resolution of the data [[11]](#reconstructing-ab-compartments-as-revealed-by-hi-c-using-long-range-correlations-in-epigenetic-data-genome-biology-180).